 Harun's debut solo show, HARUN WITH A VIEW (2016-7), received the following reviews:

 "A great comedian.
 I would highly recommend it" ★★★★ Views from the Gods

 "When so many newer comics are Stewart Lee wannabes, at least this bears comparison to the original."
 Chortle

 "A likeable and funny comic" The Reviews Hub

 His second show, DARK SIDE OF HARUN (2018-9), got these reviews:

 "Excellent Show.
 Sharp and witty comedy from a rising star" FringeReview

 "If you get a chance to see this and miss it then you are a fool!" ★★★★★ Radio Faversham

-Harun was developing his third show, WHY I DON’T TALK TO PEOPLE ABOUT TERRORISM, which debuted at Leicester Comedy Festival in February 2020 and closed in the Much Laughter Comedy Hub in Rochester, in March 2020.
-It was revived for a successful run at the Brighton Fringe in 2021.
-He's also working on a new show more in keeping with these times (terrorism jokes are sooo pre-pandemic).
+Harun's third show, WHY I DON’T TALK TO PEOPLE ABOUT TERRORISM, which debuted at Leicester Comedy Festival in February 2020 before being forced to hibernate in March 2020 due to the COVID-19 pandemic.
+It was revived for a successful run at the Brighton Fringe in 2021 and went to a successful run at the Edinburgh Fringe in 2022 where it got this review: